EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 Click the **>** button, by the job of interest, to open the job details.

-Click **Open in Terminal** to open an SSH session with the back-end on which the job is running.
-Your SSH session will change your current directory to match the job context directory.
+Click **Open in Terminal** to log into the back-end on which the job is running.
+Once logged in, your current directory will be changed to match the job context directory.

 ---